Welcome to my practice

-The fee is not pro-rated for lateness. if you are late neither the fee nor the scheduled session end time will change.
+The fee is not pro-rated for lateness.
+If you are late neither the fee nor the scheduled session end time will change.

 Balances: I do not permit clients to carry a balance of more than two sessions.
 If you are unable to pay this balance, we will discuss whether it makes sense to pause your care or develop another strategy so that you can avoid incurring additional debt.
 Please let me know if any problem arises during the course of therapy regarding your ability to make timely payments.

 Insurance: If you have outpatient mental health coverage, some or all of your fees may be covered by your health insurance.
 Many plans have a flexibility provision so that you may see a provider outside the plan’s network.
 I can provide you with a monthly billing statement for reimbursement if you wish to submit it to your insurance company.
 This monthly statement is also your receipt for tax or insurance purposes.
 Insurance companies may not cover all conditions that may be the focus of psychotherapy.
 It is your responsibility to verify the specifics of your coverage.
 Please remember that my services are provided and charged to you, not to your insurance company.
 You are responsible for payment.
 Fees you pay for therapy services that are not reimbursed by insurance may be deductible as medical expenses if you itemize deductions on your tax return.
-As described my HIIPA information notice (link to forms), be aware that submitting a mental health invoice for reimbursement carries a certain amount of risk in terms of maintaining confidentiality.
+As described in my HIIPA information notice, be aware that submitting a mental health invoice for reimbursement carries a certain amount of risk in terms of maintaining confidentiality.

 When unforeseen situations do arise, I ask that you please cancel or reschedule your session with 48 hours’ notice.
 Canceling or missing an appointment with fewer than 48 hours’ notice will result in $100.00 missed session charge to be paid on or before your next session.